nicholasvoltani/nicholasvoltani.github.io/content/Complex Systems are decentralized, but not maximally decentralized.md

 A complex system is defined by being a decentralized system: its information is not sent out from a central hub[^1], but rather is composed out of many localized information hubs.

 In this sense, it is not centralized, but it's not *completely* decentralized as well: it isn't a cacophony in which every single component is indistinguishable with respect to the whole system.
-Although qualitatively different and, thus, not comparable *per se*, they all play some role in the system's dynamics.
+Although qualitatively different and, thus, not comparable *per se*, they all play some role in the system's dynamics[^3].

 For instance, in an ecosystem, some species will play the role of "opportunists", such as bacteria, while others will play a role of "$K$-selectors"[^2], such as trees – species with faster and slower metabolic rates, with different roles within the same ecosystem, acting in their own will and, in so doing, maintaining the system's dynamics.